Changissnz/nu_merchant_principal/README.md

 is the super-cycle containing the other three.
 Every point on an arbitrary cycle represents an event of qualities and occurrences that forms a part of its whole.
-Two attempts are made to correlate a point of one "distinct" cycle from another.
+Two attempts are made to correlate a point of one "distinct" cycle to another.
-The attempt, in blue lines, is a linear angular approach (in the geometric sense).
+The attempt, in blue, is a linear angular approach (in the geometric sense).
 And the other attempt appears to be a more arbitrary one that uses non-disclosed correlation functions to map the point from one cycle to the next.

+While both diagrams ASOC2 and ASOC3 are merely incomplete and generalistic attempts to depict cycles, they do encourage thoughts that lead to a few issues of cycles and their cognitive processing.